 Every project has its stakeholders, people with a vested interest in seeing it cross the finish line.
 But it’s a rare stakeholder who can dedicate all their time to a single project.
 They need a quick way to get updates on multiple projects at once, without going into the actual tools used to do the work.

 Usually, a stakeholder will get regular reports to do this.
 But both creating and consuming these reports takes time and effort.
+In Unito’s Report on Reporting, more than a third of people surveyed said they spent at least three hours a week on reporting.
 With the right tools, you can automate that process, so everyone stays in the loop without the work.

 Why use Unito and Airtable?